 Hoorah !
 The sun is shining and temperatures are soaring.
 Wonderful!
 What could be more fun than having a barbecue outside on a warm summer evening?
-Barbecuing fits in so well with the PowerSlim programme.
+Barbecuing can fit in so well with the high protein low carb lifestyle.
 With these tips and delicious BBQ recipes, you can also enjoy a responsible BBQ where fun and good food come first!

 Tip 1: Satisfy your appetite before you start

 It takes a while for BBQ to heat up and to reach the right temperature.
 In the meantime, you get more and more hungry in anticipation of the what’s to come.
 Know what I mean 😉 Why not take a few raw vegetables and a healthy home-made dip or a small salad before you barbecue.
 (This is also a tip to keep on track to your target weight!)
-Also, make sure you have a good PowerSlim lunch and plan a PowerSlim snack in advance.
-That way you are much less hungry and better able to resist all those high carb temptations.
+Also, make sure you have a good lunch or plan a snack in advance.
+That way you’ll be much less hungry and better able to resist all those temptations.

 Tip 2: Choose lean meat or fish

 At the barbecue, choose lean meats such as steak, beef bavette, pork tenderloin, chicken fillet and turkey fillet.
 Avoid pork belly, burgers, sausages and chicken legs.
 Don’t always go for meat, but also enjoy fish on the barbecue.
 Choose from shrimps, tuna, cod or scallops and, in Phase 1A, some oily fish such as salmon or trout maximum of once a week.
 Another big advantage of the barbecue is that you do not use extra oil or butter to prepare your meat or fish.
 This also saves a lot of calories !

 Tip 3: A healthy balance is important, what do you put on your plate and how much?